-There are limited circumstances where 'restricted' information can be made available to a case conference.
+There are limited circumstances where 'restricted' information can be made available to a Planning Meeting.
 'Restricted' information is information that is not shared with particular participants.
 You should discuss this with the Chair in advance if you wish to share information in this way.
-There should be a chance to do this at the start of the conference, but if the issue only arises during the conference you can ask the Chair for a short adjournment to discuss the need for this.
+This needs to be carefully planned in advance, but if the issue only arises during the Planning Meeting you can ask the Chair for a short adjournment to discuss the need for this.
 Restricting information will be allowed only in exceptional circumstances eg where sharing information would prejudice a criminal inquiry.
+This needs to be agreed by the Chair.

-Sometimes professionals express concern about the impact of sharing reports with family members on working relationships, but openness and honesty are likely to promote working relationships better in the long run, and this is not a reason for a report to be restricted.
+Sometimes professionals express concern about the impact of sharing information with family members on working relationships, but openness and honesty are likely to promote working relationships better in the long run, and this is not a reason for information to be restricted.